MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Configuring input devices consists of two aspects:

     #.
-Define an input device and configure it's parameters
+Define an input device and configure it's parameters.
+All available
+       input devices can be found in Available output devices can be found in :class:`components.gpio.gpioz.core.input_devices`.
     #.
 Assign an action to execute on input state change.
-       Actions are defined as :ref:`userguide/rpc_commands:RPC Commands`
+       Actions are defined as :ref:`userguide/rpc_commands:RPC Commands`,
        just the same as for assigning card actions.